aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

-**Procedure:** The total edge within a 500 m radius around the analysis grid cell is calculated as the area-weighted sum of the [analysis cells](#ch06.110) inside the buffer, using the `egvtools::radius_function()`.
+**Procedure:** The total edge within a 500 m radius around the analysis grid cell is calculated as the area-weighted sum of the [analysis cells](#ch06.110) inside the buffer, using the workflow `egvtools::radius_function()`.
 During the calculation of the landscape metric, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
 Then the layer is rewritten to set its name.
 Finally, the layer is standardised by subtracting the arithmetic